Our final discussion with Robert Kassab, author of the upcoming DATA protocol migraine-relief book.

 The first one occurs because the elimination diets are not tailored to our own experience.
 Your body is very different from mine.
 What will impact you is not necessarily going to have an effect on me.
 We could say the same about migraine causes in general.
 Doctors tell us how difficult it is to try and isolate the instigators behind our migraines.
 And they generally point to the sheer number of possible variables that could be causing the episodes.
 Due to this large number, they ask us to not even bother.
 What’s the point, right?

 Finally, none of the elimination protocols ever consider the optimal starting point.
 If we don’t begin from the best possible starting position, it has tremendous implications for everything else that follows.
-The DATA protocol addresses all of these concerns and provides migraine sufferers with a clear path to follow, in order to effectively reduce the migraines over time by establishing an elimination diet that is specific to each individual.
+The DATA protocol addresses all of these concerns and provides migraine sufferers with a clear path to follow, in order to effectively reduce the migraines over time.
+We establish a process specific to each individual, and in the right order.
 This is the key.

 You bring up an important point.
 We’re talking about a serious time commitment, correct?

 Yes.
 There’s no reason to say otherwise.
 We’re looking at six to twelve months of intense effort.
 For many migraine sufferers, this will seem daunting at first.
 Relief is something we need right this second.
 However, without laying the proper groundwork, it just isn’t possible to achieve the results we want.
-In the beginning, our focus is on learning as much as we can about the episodes.
-Only then can we shift to the process putting our own episodes in the right context.
-By the time that we enter the more restrictive portion, we’re halfway down the road.
+In the beginning, our focus centers on carefully learning as much as we can about the episodes.
+This allows us to then shift the focus and put our own episodes in the right context.
+By the time that we enter what I refer to as the more restrictive portion, we’re halfway down the road.
 This is when we would expect to see a clear change in terms of our migraine experience.

 I would also like to make the following point.
 We should compare the time commitment against that of a typical migraine journey.
 When most of us finally understand that we suffer from migraines, we are still hopeful that we can find and address the cause.
 What I mean is that we believe that there is a solution out there, which will help us get better.
 So, we spend a significant amount of money and time visiting doctors and specialists who have their own theories as to why the migraines are occurring.
 I would refer to this period as the honey moon stage, which can last up to two years.
 After this, however, the situation gets more difficult.
 We start realizing that the medical community is becoming less and less helpful.